MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-handling-resolving-booking-conflicts.md

 To resolve the issue, select one or more conflicted bookings (with a Simulation status), and choose either:

-- **Apply with Overwrite**: commit the simulation booking, favoring optimization results.
+- **Apply with Overwrite**: commit the simulation booking, favoring optimization results
-- **Discard**: remove simulation booking, favoring the manual booking edits from the dispatcher or field technician.
+- **Discard**: remove simulation booking, favoring the manual booking edits from the dispatcher or field technician

 > [!div class="mx-imgBorder"]